allegro/akubra/README.md

 ## Transports and Rules with dedicated timeouts

-This feature guarantee high availability and better transmission.
+This feature guarantees high availability and better transmission.

 For example, when one specific HTTP method has lag we can set timeouts with special 'Rule'.
 Another example, when user adds big chunks by multi upload,